 The Review Process

 In most instances, the treating provider will be initiating this process.
-Review requests can be submitted to Active Health Management by phone, fax, or mail.
+All review requests can be submitted to Active Health Management by phone, fax, or mail.
 The member, the treating provider, or the facility rendering the services can call the number on the back of the insurance card to request a review by phone or to get the appropriate fax number as they vary by group.
 The mailing address and other ways you can submit a request for review are:Active Health Management

 PO Box 221138